Thinking

 Particular to tonight’s agenda:

-In my opinion, the rules are there for a reason, and that is to ensure the people have their voice.
+In my opinion, the safeguards around the passage of legislation exist for a reason, and that is to ensure the people have their voice.
 To me, even if many times no one is present in the room, we always need keep them forefront in our mind and protect their space for whenever it is needed.

 I like to think of it like the old Motel 6 commercial, grounded in good hospitality: “We’ll keep the light on for you.”
 To me, when we short-circuit the rules, we usurp the power that is the people’s.
 And absent a sufficiently compelling reason, we’ve sacrificed for convenience’s sake the very trust we purport to uphold.